Camp Grounded Digital Detox returns after founder’s death – TechCrunch

 - Nearly 20% check their phone while having sex

-“We want to eventually be the central source of tools on how tech is affecting lives and relationships at all age levels” Bronzan tells me.
+“We want to eventually be the central source of tools on how tech is affecting lives and relationships at all age levels,” Bronzan tells me.
 It’s zeroing in on how compulsive behaviors like endless scrolling increase anxiety and depression, and how parents glued to their devices train children to not be present.
 The father of two kids under age five, Bronzan knows a weekend at camp in your 20s or 30s is too little too late to seriously address the crisis of fractured attention.

 Digital Detox’s new CEO says he’s heartened by the progression of some of Felix’s ideals, as with the Time Well Spent movement.
-The screentime dashboards launched by tech companies don’t do enough to actually change people’s actions, he says, though “They’re at least making some effort.”
+The screentime dashboards launched by tech companies don’t do enough to actually change people’s actions, he says, though, “They’re at least making some effort.”
 Digital Detox plans to launch a comprehensive quiz to determine how addicted you are to your phone, and Bronzan says he’d happily work with tech giants to integrate his company’s research.

-On the camp for adults front, we’ve seen Burning Man go mainstream but lose some of what made it special including a lack of cell phone reception.
+On the camp for adults front, we’ve seen Burning Man go mainstream but lose some of what made it special, including a lack of cell phone reception.
 It’s now common to see people on the playa staring at their phones, talking about work, and stressed about the clock — all of which are prohibited at Camp Grounded.
 Festivals like Coachella seem to get more corporate and less mindful each year.
 That leaves plenty of open space for Digital Detox to fill with purposeful breaks from the default world.

 Bronzan also wants to introduce more surprise and serendipity to the event calendar.
-Camp Grounded will experiment with a “Mystery Trip” where eight to ten people sign up to be whisked away, only receiving a confidential briefing package the day before they show up.
+Camp Grounded will experiment with a “Mystery Trip” where eight to 10 people sign up to be whisked away, only receiving a confidential briefing package the day before they show up.
 The point is to extract people from their routines where unhealthy habits manifest.
 Without connectivity, Camp Grounded hopes people will forge new connections in their minds, and with each other.